Table of Contents

 The cardinal rule for good co-parenting is to put the child first, and this is especially critical during the school year.
 While difficult at times, co-parents who can set aside their differences for their children deserve an A.

-Susan Adcox is a web journalist with a special interest in generational issues, including parenting, grandparenting and family relationships.
+Susan Adcox is a former teacher and a writer who specializes in generational issues, including parenting, grandparenting and family relationships.